Daily: 9.00am – 9.00pm

 Get up-close with unusual plants native to a range of unique habitats – from the Mediterranean region, to South African savannahs and arid deserts!

-Unvaccinated children aged 12 years and below may be included within the group of two.
-If both visitors in the group are children aged 12 years and below, they must be from the same household.
-If there is one child and one fully vaccinated adult, the adult can be from a different household as the child.
+Unvaccinated children aged 12 years and below may be included within the group of 5.
+If visitors in the group are children aged 12 years and below, they must be from the same household.
+If there are children and fully-vaccinated adults in the group, the adults can be from a different household as the children.

 Visitors are required to provide proof of their vaccination status via the TraceTogether app or Token upon entering the gated attractions (Flower Dome, Cloud Forest, Floral Fantasy, OCBC Skyway and Supertree Observatory).
 Visitors are reminded to wear a mask at all times, including during photo-taking.